Jack Leathersich

-John Victor Leathersich (born July 14, 1990) is an American former Major League Baseball (MLB) pitcher who played for the New York Mets, Chicago Cubs, and Pittsburgh Pirates between 2015 and 2017.
+John Victor Leathersich (born July 14, 1990) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the New York Mets, Chicago Cubs, and Pittsburgh Pirates between 2015 and 2017.

 Amateur career

 After graduating from Beverly High School, Leathersich attended the University of Massachusetts Lowell.
 In 2010 and 2011, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.
 As a senior, he went 6-2 with a 1.62 earned run average 126 strikeouts (12.74 strikeouts per nine).
 The strikeouts and strikeouts per nine were both school records.

 Professional career

 New York Mets

 Leathersich was drafted by the New York Mets in the fifth round of the 2011 Major League Baseball Draft.
 Leathersich made his professional debut with the short season Brooklyn Cyclones of the New York–Penn League.
 He finished the season with a 0.71 ERA and 26 strikeouts in 12 2/3 innings pitched.
 Leathersich started the 2012 season with the Savannah Sand Gnats of the South Atlantic League.
 He was promoted to the High-A St. Lucie Mets after posting a 0.75 earned run average and 37 strikeouts in 24 innings.
 In 48 innings with St. Lucie, he had a 4.26 ERA and 76 strikeouts.
 Leathersich was invited to spring training by the Mets in 2013.
 He started the season with the Double-A Binghamton Mets.

 Leathersich was promoted to the major leagues for the first time on April 28, 2015.
 On May 1, 2015, Leathersich was sent down back to the Las Vegas 51s to make room for Dilson Herrera.
 He was called back up on May 14, 2015.
-On July 30, 2015 it was announced Jack Leathersich would undergo season ending Tommy John surgery.
+On July 30, 2015, it was announced Jack Leathersich would undergo season ending Tommy John surgery.

 Leathersich finished the 2015 season with a 0-1 record, 2.31 ERA in 17 games with 14 strikeouts in 11.2 innings pitched with a WHIP of 1.63 while giving up 12 hits, 3 runs, and 7 walks.